Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-* He does a very clear movement when he throws his dices.
-Immediately dodge them when they're close.
+He does a very clear movement when he throws his dices.

-* The Halloween Ghosts can easily be dealt with with Soul Spin.
-They'll always come back so don't risk going for Soul Slam (△).
+The Halloween Ghosts can easily be dealt with with Soul Spin.
+Unless they're getting annoying, ignore them.

-* When at the WOW part of the song, be ready to dodge in time the big dices, right when Oogie Boogie's Shadow gets at the third WOW.
-It may be safer to go for a triple dodge to be safe.
+When at the WOW part of the song, be ready to dodge in time the big dices, right when Oogie Boogie's Shadow gets at the third WOW.
+It may be safer to get away from them with a triple dodge.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248730.png">